Financial Management Systems

 - Maintain payroll authorizations and vouchers.

 - Maintain a time and effort reporting system.
-Time and effort reports should describe work activity related to the project, be signed and dated by the employee and supervisor, to document hours worked on grant activities, itemized by funding stream.
+Time and effort reports should describe work activity related to the project, match what is submitted with claims, be signed and dated by the employee and supervisor, to document hours worked on grant activities, itemized by funding stream.
 Match hours must be documented in the same manner.

 - Maintain records supporting charges for fringe benefits.

 - Lease agreements, contracted services, and equipment purchases that adhere to established procurement processes.
 See Chapter XIV.
-Procurement of Goods and Services [kb3] and Chapter XV.
-Procurement of Professional Services [kb4] for more information.
+Procurement of Goods and Services and Chapter XV.
+Procurement of Professional Services for more information.

 - Accounting records must also record program income.
 See Chapter IV.
-Program Income [kb5] for more information.
+Program Income Procedures for more information.